BoardActive/BAKit-ios/README.md

 ## Download Example App Source Code
-There is an example app attached to CocoaPod.
+There is an example app included in the repo's code under "Example".

 ## Ask for Help